radiantlogic-v8/documentation-eoc/documentation/environments/applications/alerting/alert-management-overview.md

 ![image description](../images/confirm-delete.png)

-You'll receive a message confirming that the alert was successfully deleted and it will no longer be available in the list of alerts on the *Alerts* tab.
+You'll see a message confirming that the alert was successfully deleted.

 ![image description](../images/deleted.png)